ployt0/ansible_mod_id_master_images/README.md

 I decided I don't know enough about WordPress to continue development of this, for now.
 Also I can forego using images, since I'm mostly just coding.

+I don't know too much about Ansible either.
+Remember to put new modules in the "library" subfolder underneath the playbook that uses them.
+I've a lot to learn!